November 19, 2017

 1. Understand Your Metrics

-The most important aspect of developing a winning strategy for the use of robots and automation is establishing measurable goals that align with core strategic objectives.
+The most important aspect of developing a winning strategy for incorporating mobile robots and automation is establishing measurable goals that align with core strategic objectives.
 In many cases, bosses will approach managers and say, ‘we need to automate to compete.’
 The correct response to this should be, ‘OK, but what are our goals?
 What are we looking to achieve through automation?’

 Even when answers like cost reduction, increasing throughput and gaining greater efficiency are obvious answers, the question needs to be raised to think holistically about the use of robots and automation within the supply chain.
 Quite frequently, robustness and scalability are overlooked in the decision-making process.